-The Ultimate Guide to Updating Fox Body Suspension
+The Ultimate Guide to Updating Fox Body Mustang Suspension

 The Ford Mustang Fox Body was produced from 1979 to 1993, a span of 14 years.
-These cars are small, lightweight, and versatile.
+These cars are small, lightweight and versatile.
 Whether you want to go drag racing, autocrossing, or road racing, they are an excellent platform.
 The Fox Body may not seem that old, but the last one rolled off the assembly line almost 30 years ago!
-That means your Fox Body could use some suspension upgrades.
-Instead of tackling it all at once, here’s a guide on how to upgrade your Fox Body suspension to get the most bang for the buck.
+That means your Foxbody could use some suspension upgrades.
+Instead of tackling it all at once, here’s a guide on how to upgrade your Fox Body Mustang suspension to get the most bang for the buck.

 The first step is to perform a visual inspection.
-Remember, your car is around three decades old, and a lot can happen in that time span, especially if the car has been driven.
+Remember, your Mustang is around three decades old, and a lot can happen in that time span.
+Especially if the car has been driven.
 Even if it hasn’t, things can dry out and crack, and an inspection shouldn’t be overlooked.

 Put the car up on jack stands, pull off the wheels, and have a look.
 Grab parts and shake them - do they move when they shouldn’t?
 Look at the condition of the rubber parts to see if there’s any cracking or deterioration.
 Do you notice any metal wearing together where it shouldn’t?